Sacred Wonders and Sustainable Experiences – 5 European Marian Shrines Everyone Should Visit

 Historical background:

 In 1923, Pope Pius XI declared Marija Bistrica a national shrine, recognising its national importance.
-In 1984, Pope John Paul II visited the shrine, reaffirming the cult of the Marian statue, which remains a central element of Croatia’s spiritual life.
+In 1984, Pope John Paul II visited the shrine, reinforcing the cult of the Marian statue, which remains a central element of Croatia’s spiritual life.

 Sustainability: